tonicostmarco/helpdesk-spring-api/README.md

 ## ⚠️ Known Limitations

-- JWT keys are generated in memory at startup — tokens are invalidated after a server restart.
+- JWT keys are generated in memory at startup, tokens are invalidated after a server restart.
 - `Role` management (POST/PUT/DELETE) is scaffolded but currently commented out in `RoleController`.
-- `POST /users` requires authentication by global security config, which may conflict with public registration use cases.

 ---